Child Health Experiential Learning Opportunities (CHELO Program)

 Professional Development (Course A)

-Consists of a number of professional development workshops delivered via Zoom during Winter term.
+Consists of a number of professional development workshops delivered via Zoom during Fall term.

 To qualify for the program, students must satisfy the following requirements by the start of Course A:

-- Be a full-time, thesis-based graduate student (Master’s or PhD programs) registered at the University of Calgary.
+- Be a thesis-based graduate student (Master’s, EdD or PhD programs) registered at the University of Calgary.

 - Have a research project in maternal or child health and wellness.